ahmadfajar/vue-mdbootstrap-docs/src/docs/components/radio.md

 :::lead
-**BsRadio** is a component which allows user to select an option.
+**BsRadio** is a component that allows user to select an option.
 These components must be used with the `v-model` to maintain the component state.
 :::